 If you’re planning a trip to Indonesia and have come across the Gili Islands, you’ve come across paradise.
 Gili Trawangan is known as the most popular of the 3 tiny islands that sit just off the shores of Lombok Island and Bali.

 Though just like the neighbouring island of Bali, tourism has increased significantly over the last 10 years, and word has caught on about these little pockets of paradise.
 The Gili Islands aren’t as serene as they once were but they are still breathtakingly beautiful and worth a trip.

 If you’re looking to travel to Gili Trawangan and need some help planning your trip then you have come to the right place.
 In this post I am going to take you through the best things to do, see, eat and experience on this beautiful Indonesian island.

 The Gili Islands are a group of 3 tiny islands – Gili Trawangan, Gili Meno and Gili Air, most popularly accessed by boat from Bali or Lombok.

 Gili Trawangan is the largest of the three islands and typically attracts the most visitors.
-From Bali, boats depart from Serengan or Padang Bai with tickets including pick up from most towns in South east + west Bali (Ubud, Seminyak, Uluwatu).
+From Bali, boats depart from Serengan or Padang Bai.
+Tickets include pick up from most towns in South East and South West Bali (Ubud, Seminyak, Uluwatu).

-We paid 600,000 rph (£30) for a fast boat return ticket (with pick up from Seminyak and drop off at Airport) which we purchased from a travel agent in Seminyak Highstreet.
+We paid 600,000 rph (£30) for a fast boat return ticket (with pick up from Seminyak and drop off at the airport) which we purchased from a travel agent in Seminyak Highstreet.